SarthakMakhija/zig-ring-buffer/README.md

 Tiny concurrent RingBuffer in Zig to understand atomics and memory ordering.

-It demonstrates language concepts including:
+It demonstrates various language concepts:

 - Memory ordering
 - Compare and exchange operation